kendru/kendru.github.com/_posts/2018-12-28-rate-limiting-in-javascript-with-a-token-bucket.md

 (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-We could then use this in a Node.js/express application to limit the requests made to a particular endpoint:
+We could then use this in a Node.js/express application to limit the number of requests made to a particular endpoint:

 ```javascript
 const express = require('express');